Everything your child needs to get started with coding.

 The fastest way to get a child interested in coding is to connect it to what they already love.
 Here's exactly how to do that at every age.

-Most kids are ready for visual coding around age 8 and text-based coding at 10–11.
-Here's exactly what to expect at each stage, and what happens if you start too early or too late.
+Most kids are ready for visual coding around age 8 and Python at 10–11.
+Here's what each stage looks like and the readiness signs to watch for.

 Coding isn't just for future software engineers.
 Here's why learning to code gives every child a lifelong advantage, and when to start.